Doctor-Syntax/Doctor-Syntax/README.md

 -  Hi, I’m @Doctor-Syntax
+-  // I am sorry if my englisch is not that good, i am Dutch. //
--  I'm interrested in almost every form of software dev.
+-  I'm a young programmer and interrested in almost every form of software dev.
+I think it facinating how we can do like millions of calculations per second, and project 3d objects on a 2d screen 60 times a second...
 -  I’m currently learning c++ and beginning in a graphics library.
 I also have done a lot of javascript/html.
 -  You can reach me via my discord ('Doctor $yntax', or 'doc_syntax') or GitHub account for now.
 -  although i have 2 years of experience in programming, I can still learn a lot.
 And i want to do services like making an application for someone(in c++), to make some moneeey.